kunpengliao1/data-portal/content/contribute/data/contributing-to-hca/contributing-data-processing-results.md

 ## Processed by the Data Processing Pipelines

 Some submitted data will be processed by our standard [data processing pipelines](/pipelines).
-Currently, we have pipelines for processing human, single cell RNA-seq data produced by standard Smart-seq2 and 10X 3' v2 and v3 protocols.
+Currently, we have pipelines for processing human, single-cell and single-nuclei RNA-seq data produced by standard Smart-seq2 and 10X 3' v2 and v3 protocols.
 These pipelines will be automatically run immediately after submission, and the alignment, quantification, and quality control metric results will be made available in the HCA Data Browser alongside the raw data.

-## Accessioned in standard archives
+## Accessioned in Standard Archives

 To support publishing your research, we will submit raw data to community standard archives and return the archival accessions that you need for publication.